SylwiaGrudkowska/JDemetra-documentation/pages/references/index.md

 title: References
 order: 5
 ---
+This section describes selected aspects of the seasonal adjustment methods and technical issues including descriptions of the theoretical models used by X-12-ARIMA and TRAMO/SEATS.
+These descriptions of the seasonal adjustment related concepts are vital for a good understanding of the results produced by the software.

 D\'AGOSTINO, R.B.
 (1970), 'Transformation to normality of the null
 distribution of g1', *Biometrika*, 57: 679-681.